dji-sdk/Onboard-SDK-Doc/source/quick-start/quick-start.md

 ## Troubleshooting

-**Q.** The sample app doesn't compile.

-**A.** Please make sure you are running Ubuntu 16.04 on an x86_64 machine, and you have an internet connection to download the rapidJSON dependency.
-If it still doesn't work, raise a GitHub issue.

 **Q.** The sample app doesn't show the interactive prompt, instead:
  1. It shows a number of errors
  2. It hangs